 Identifying the top homeowners risks and what you can do to lower them

-According to a recent Chubb survey, 30 percent of homeowners surveyed in early August said they were considering moving out of the city due to the pandemic.
+Nearly 16 million people have moved during the COVID-19 pandemic, according to USPS data.
 Keeping that in mind, there are many common risks that come with homeownership that every homeowner or potential buyer should be made aware of.
-With that in mind, we compiled a list of 11 of the top homeowners risks, along with tips on what you can do to lower them.
+We compiled a list of 11 of the top homeowners risks, along with tips on what you can do to lower them.
 Personal lines producers, share these risks and prevention tips with your clients and prospects.

 - Water damage: While many homeowners may think of water damage as being the result of heavy rains or hurricanes, it’s more likely to result from regular appliance issues, clogged drains or broken pipes.
 Keep a close eye on older appliances for leaks or cracks and replace them as needed.
+Key culprits are loose washing machine hoses, toilet issues, leaks in showers and bathtubs, water lines to refrigerators and hot water tanks.
 It pays to remind clients: without a specific flood policy, their water damage claim from rising waters may not be insured.

 - Frozen pipes: Damage caused by frozen pipes can be especially disastrous, potentially requiring significant amounts of costly repairs.
 If you live in an area prone to long, cold winters, it’s a good idea to consider taking steps to winter-proof your pipes to help avoid freezing.